-Parents must attend a baptismal preparation class which is held on the first Wednesday of the month at 7:00 pm.
-Baptisms are held the second Sunday of the month after the 10:30 am Mass.
+Parents must attend a baptismal preparation class which is held on the first Tuesday of the month at 7:15 pm.
+Baptisms are held the second and fourth Sunday of the month after the 12:00 pm Mass.
 Please download and complete the form below and return it to the Parish Office to be registered for the class.

 Reconciliation is for everyone, but a child’s first confession is typically prepared for during their Second Grade year.
 The preparation takes place in their faith formation classes or instruction in St. Charles School.
 For more information about youth preparation for Reconciliation, please contact the DRE at (734) 586-2531 x 4.